-Filmed over six years, The Silence of Others reveals the epic struggle of victims from Spain’s dictatorship (1939-1975) under General Francisco Franco.
-A powerful and poetic cautionary tale about fascism, and the dangers of forgetting the past, the award-winning documentary offers a cinematic portrait of the first attempt in history to prosecute crimes of Franco whose perpetrators have enjoyed impunity for decades due to a 1977 amnesty law.
-Executive produced by Pedro Almodóvar, the film brings to light a painful past that Spain is reluctant to face, even today, decades after the dictator’s death.
+Filmed over six years, The Silence of Others reveals the epic struggle of victims from Spain’s dictatorship (1939–75) under General Francisco Franco.
+A powerful and poetic cautionary tale about fascism, and the dangers of forgetting the past, this award-winning 2018 documentary offers a cinematic portrait of the first attempt in history to prosecute Franco’s crimes, whose perpetrators have enjoyed impunity for decades because of a 1977 amnesty law.
+Executive produced by Pedro Almodóvar, the film brings to light a painful past that Spain is reluctant to face—even today, decades after the dictator’s death.

-“A stirring documentary… a very necessary story, delivered with rigor and conviction.” – The Hollywood Reporter
+“A stirring documentary… a very necessary story, delivered with rigor and conviction.” —Hollywood Reporter